Kihumba/private-/Phase-B/Curriculum/03 - Programming Logic/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. 7 Andelab exercises completed.
+1. 7 Andelab Bootcamp exercises completed.
 2. 2 in-class code katas solved.
+	- Function to generate prime numbers from 0 to n
+	- Function to generate Fibonacci sequence from 0 to n

 **Objectives**